rchurchley/sfuthesis/README.md

 ## Contributing

-If you find you have to make any changes to these templates, either because it doesn't compile on your system or because your university's requirements have changed, please email me at `ross@rosschurchley.com` so other people can benefit.
+If you find you have to make any changes to these templates, either because it doesn't compile on your system or because your university's requirements have changed, please email me at `rchurchl@sfu.ca` so other people can benefit.

 If you're into git, then you can also contribute your own fixes and enhancements by doing the following: